On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Grid Graphs

 Significant work on the $(t, r)$ broadcast domination number of grid graphs was carried out by Blessing--Insko--Johnson--Mauretour in \cite{gridgraph}, as outlined in the introduction.
 We now extend these results in several directions, both for more general values of $t$ and $r$ and for larger families of grid graphs.

-In order to construct our $(t,r)$ broadcast dominating sets, we introduce the notion of a $(t,r)$ {\bf starting block}, which is a grid that is efficiently dominated by two towers of strength $t$.
-We will construct a $(t,r)$ starting block for the $m \times n$ grid graph inductively in Lemma \ref{mxn_starting_block}.
-However, we will begin by proving our base case in Lemma \ref{starting_block_2xn}.
+To generate our upper bound of the $(t,r)$ broadcast domination number, we introduce the notion of a $(t,r)$ {\bf starting block}, which is a grid that is efficiently dominated by two towers of strength $t$.